-The Character Group plc has traded through a very difficult year.
-There were many challenges including the curtailment of consumer spending in the lead up to Christmas 2022 and concerns over cost-of-living increases generally and specifically energy costs.
-Despite this, the Group delivered turnover of £122.6m and a profit before tax before highlighted items of £5.2m, in line with market expectations.
+The Character Group plc has traded well through a very difficult year.
+There were many challenges, including the continued curtailment of consumer spending and concerns over cost-of-living increases generally.
+In addition, the effective closure of the Suez Canal has both lengthened the journey time by sea from China for many imports and resulted in reduced freight capacity.
+Despite this, the Group increased its forecast at the time of announcing its interim results in May 2024.
+Turnover for the full year was \pounds 123.4m and the Group delivered a profit before tax and highlighted items of \pounds 6.6m, in line with market expectations.

-These results demonstrate yet again how talented our teams around the globe are in ensuring the profitable operation of the Group's business.
+These results demonstrate yet again how effective our teams around the globe are in ensuring the profitable operation of the Group's business.
 I would like to thank them all for their hard work and achievements in this harsh and unfavourable trading environment.

-The Board is recommending a final dividend of 11.0p per share, which (together with the interim dividend of 8.0p per share paid in July 2023), brings the total dividend for the year to 19.0p per share.
+The Board is recommending a final dividend of 11.0p per share, which (together with the interim dividend of 8.0p per share paid in July 2024), brings the total dividend for the year to 19.0p per share.